 The freshmen retention rate of 81% tells us that most first-year, full-time students like Culinary Institute of America enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 Find out more about the retention and graduation rates at Culinary Institute of America.

 During the 2017-2018 academic year, there were 3,102 full-time undergraduates at The Culinary Institute of America.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of The Culinary Institute of America, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At The Culinary Institute of America, approximately 69% of students took out student loans averaging $12,291 a year.
-That adds up to $49,164 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At The Culinary Institute of America, approximately 61% of students took out student loans averaging $13,672 a year.
+That adds up to $54,688 over four years for those students.

-The student loan default rate at The Culinary Institute of America is 7.8%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at The Culinary Institute of America is 5.5%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for The Culinary Institute of America are given below.

 |Address:||1946 Campus Drive, Hyde Park, NY 12538-1499|